suurjaak/Skyperious/README.md

 elsewhere, same goes for the source code.
 The command line interface only needs Python to run.

-Skyperious has been tested under Windows 7, Windows Vista, Windows XP and Ubuntu Linux, and reported to work under OS X and Windows 8.
+Skyperious has been tested under Windows 10, Windows 7, Windows Vista, Windows XP and Ubuntu Linux, and reported to work under OS X and Windows 8.
 In source code form, it should run wherever Python and the required Python packages are installed.

 If running from pip installation, run `skyperious` from the command-line.
 If running from straight source code, launch `skyperious.sh` where shell